luxeu/FoodForTerps/README.md

 # FoodForTerps
+Webapp that takes UMD dining hall menus and makes it easy to plan meals, count calories, and view overall nutrition facts.
-App for UMD Spring BitCamp 2025
+Created for UMD Bitcamp of Spring 2025.